-Prior to consummating the Merger, we intend to amend the credit facility to, among other things, permit the consummation of the Merger, including an exception to the requirement to pledge certain regulated assets and interests that we will acquire in the Merger that we will not be able to pledge prior to the receipt of certain government approvals.
+We are currently in the process of amending the credit facility in connection with the consummation of the Merger, including an exception to the timing of the requirement to pledge certain regulated assets and interests that we will acquire in the Merger that we will not be able to pledge prior to the receipt of certain government approvals.
+Following the consummation of the Merger, we will pledge the stock and assets of InfraSource and it subsidiaries in accordance with the terms of the credit facility, except as otherwise provided in the amendment.